 61% of STR operators used AI in 2025, with adoption higher among larger operators.
 The next frontier includes:

 Airbnb is launching AI-powered search features that allow users to describe their ideal property using natural language.
-Detailed listing copy and distinctive design elements now directly impact search visibility.
+Detailed listing copy and distinctive design elements now directly affect search visibility.

 The Experience Economy Evolution

-While AI enhances the digital booking journey, physical spaces must deliver memorable experiences guests can't replicate at home.
+While AI improves the digital booking journey, physical spaces must deliver memorable experiences guests can't replicate at home.

 Properties gaining traction feature experience-driven amenities: